DIYbiosphere/sphere/docs/basics/documentation.md

 ---
-title: Documentation of DIYbiosphere
 layout: docs
-crumb: basics
 comments_issue: 21
 edit_issue: 22
-summary: In this section
+title: Documentation in DIYbiosphere
+draft: true
 ---

 The documentation refers to all guides, tutorials, and reference manuals that pertain to DIYbiosphere.
-These are in plain text files in markdown sytax.
-In addition, there are several add-ins that make the formatting easier, such as hints, GIFS and expandable tutorials and pop-overs.
+These are in plain text files in markdown syntax.
+In addition, there are several add-ins, such as _hints_, GIFS and expandable tutorials and _pop-overs_.

 ## Hints
-There are four
+There are four types of hints:

+{% include messages/info.html %}

+The code files for the hints are in the `_include` folder

 ## Wiki